ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Changesets for complicated templates.
 It’s easy for providers to dump a Helm chart or a long set of Kubernetes configurations for customers to deploy.
 And it works — until the user needs to configure anything outside the golden path.
 That’s when the pain of sifting through thousands of lines of configuration comes in.
 This is why templates only delay complexity rather than solve it.
 But AI can look deeply into large swaths of configuration and suggest the correct changesets needed for a configuration change.
 This still doesn’t entirely mask the complexity, but it kicks it further down the line (possibly enough for developers to get much further.

-Idea 5: Long Development Software Cycles - B2B
+Problem 5: Long Development Software Cycles - B2B
 - Problem: Creating software in the B2B requires a high R&D investment and leads to long software cycle to release the software.
 - What do people do today: They take longer than required to release software that often doesn't meet expectations of customers.
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 6:  Lack of Ownership in Processes and Execution of Employees - B2B
+Problem 6:  Lack of Ownership in Processes and Execution of Employees - B2B
 - Problem:90% of employees that don't have ownership in the company do not take ownership and accountability of their work and outcomes.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 7:  For 100% of employees at Software SaaS companies, employee communication and collaboration in a remote environment is poor leading to 30% of additional costs.
+Problem 7:  For 100% of employees at Software SaaS companies, employee communication and collaboration in a remote environment is poor leading to 30% of additional costs.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 8: For 50% of software engineers, they are not skllled enough and require training to reach 100% potential
+Problem 8: For 50% of software engineers, they are not skllled enough and require training to reach 100% potential
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 9: For 90% of developers, they do not understand fully the value propsoition of the product they are working on that leads to poor decisions and churn in their work causing cost overruns and re-work.
+Problem 9: For 90% of developers, they do not understand fully the value propsoition of the product they are working on that leads to poor decisions and churn in their work causing cost overruns and re-work.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 10: For small innnivoative teams, their process to innvoate is cumbersome which leads to increased costs and poor results.
+Problem 10: For small innnivoative teams, their process to innvoate is cumbersome which leads to increased costs and poor results.
 Also lacking expertise
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 11: 90% of new products have a problem with product distribution and getting exposure to a buyer.
+Problem 11: 90% of new products have a problem with product distribution and getting exposure to a buyer.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 12: Men suffering from mental health issues are often alone and don't have anyone to talk to leading to suicide and hurting themselves.
+Problem 12: Men suffering from mental health issues are often alone and don't have anyone to talk to leading to suicide and hurting themselves.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 13: Enterprise software solutions are too many to use for your average employee, causing cognitive overload and frustration with data silos.
+Problem 13: Enterprise software solutions are too many to use for your average employee, causing cognitive overload and frustration with data silos.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 14: Employee communications on work related tools go into the personal space which should not occur.
+Problem 14: Employee communications on work related tools go into the personal space which should not occur.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 15: For X% of customers with product market fit, acquiring new customers is hard with 90% of customers disasatisfied after trying the product for the first time.(000000000X).
+Problem 15: For X% of customers with product market fit, acquiring new customers is hard with 90% of customers disasatisfied after trying the product for the first time.(000000000X).
 Time to value is important before they do not buy or churn.
 - What do people do today:
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 16: Engineers do not understand infrastructure and how it is deployed causing increased costs and poor experience/outcomes.
+Problem 16: Engineers do not understand infrastructure and how it is deployed causing increased costs and poor experience/outcomes.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 17: When AI takes over, you will not have a job, what will you do with your time and where will you find purpose?
+Problem 17: When AI takes over, you will not have a job, what will you do with your time and where will you find purpose?
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 18: About 50% of adults reported experiencing measurable levels of loneliness.
+Problem 18: About 50% of adults reported experiencing measurable levels of loneliness.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 19: Seeking yield with capital
+Problem 19: Seeking yield with capital
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 20: Office politics cause 90% of interpersonal problems within the team.
+Problem 20: Office politics cause 90% of interpersonal problems within the team.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 21: Getting access to data from the market that has private data silos.
+Problem 21: Getting access to data from the market that has private data silos.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

-Idea 22: >80% of purchased online courses go incomplete.
+Problem 22: >80% of purchased online courses go incomplete.
 - What do people do today: Thigns fail and are not getting the outcome that is required for the business
 - what if there was a better way: X
 - this is what how i solve the problem: X

+Problem 23:
+- In recent years, there's been a significant surge in the popularity of cloud computing certifications, especially those associated with leading platforms like AWS, Azure, and GCP.

+While these certifications are marketed as a pathway to better career opportunities and enhanced skill recognition, I've come to observe a different reality that might be worth discussing.

+It's important to acknowledge that every learning journey is unique and certifications can provide a structured learning path for some individuals.

+However, I've noticed that the complexity and real-world applicability of many of these certifications don't always match the hype surrounding them.
+They often present a simplified view of the cloud environment, which can potentially mislead aspiring cloud professionals regarding the actual demands of the field.

+Moreover, the marketing prowess behind these certifications can sometimes overshadow their true educational value.
+The promotion of these certifications as a golden ticket to career advancement may create an imbalanced focus, where the certification becomes the goal rather than acquiring the comprehensive, practical knowledge necessary for excelling in the cloud computing domain.

+Furthermore, in a rapidly evolving field like cloud computing, the static nature of certifications might not always reflect the latest industry trends and technologies, potentially leaving certified individuals with gaps in their knowledge.

+While certifications may serve as a stepping stone for some, it's crucial to weigh their real value against the investment of time and resources.
+Engaging in hands-on projects, staying updated with the latest industry developments, and networking with seasoned professionals might provide a more holistic and practical approach to building a robust foundation in cloud computing.

+Problem 24:

+People don’t always act in line with their intentions

+For example, a meta-analysis by Webb and Sheeran (2006) reveals that a medium-to-large change in intention only results in a small-to-medium change in behaviour.
+T

+paying is a form of behaviour

 The harder the problem a startup is tackling, the stronger their competitive advantage and the more indispensable they become in their industry.
 Simple solutions are easily replicated, risking the startup’s position and success.